simbody/simbody/README.md

 All needed library dependencies are provided with the Simbody installation on Windows, including linear algebra and visualization dependencies.

-1. Download and install [Microsoft Visual Studio](http://www.visualstudio.com), version [2015](https://www.visualstudio.com/vs/older-downloads/) or 2017.
+1. Download and install [Microsoft Visual Studio](http://www.visualstudio.com), version [2015](https://www.visualstudio.com/vs/older-downloads/), 2017, or 2019.
 The Community edition is free and sufficient.
   * 2015: By default, Visual Studio 2015 does not provide C++ support; when installing, be sure to select *Custom*, and check *Programming Languages > Visual C++ > Common Tools for Visual C++ 2015*.
 If you have already installed Visual Studio without C++ support, simply re-run the installer and select *Modify*.
-  * 2017: In the installer, select the *Desktop development with C++* workload.
+  * 2017 and later: In the installer, select the *Desktop development with C++* workload.
   * Any other C++ code you plan to use with Simbody should be compiled with the same compiler as used for Simbody.
 2. Download and install [CMake](http://www.cmake.org/download), version 3.1.3 or higher.